BillReeves/RepData_PeerAssessment1/PA1_template.md

 ```r
 steps$interval <- as.factor(steps$interval)
 ```
 The first few rows hold no surprises.
-It appears that there are some NA values that will need to be worked around.
+There are some NA values that will need to be worked around.

 ```r
 head(steps)